tpkessler/terra-playground/alloc.md

 ```
 `allochandle` contains a handle to the concrete allocator instance and a function pointer `fhandle` that enables 'free', 'allocate' and 'reallocate' in one function.

 This turns out to be very powerful.
-For example, by implementing `__dtor` from the new RAII pull request, the handle to the concrete allocator instance allows the block to be freed automatically when it runs out of scope
+For example, by implementing `__dtor` from the new RAII pull request, the handle to the concrete allocator instance allows the block to be freed automatically when it runs out of scope.
+Note here the check for an empty block or a borrowed block and, additionally, the optional call to the metamethod `block.metamethods.__dtor` that is useful in testing debugging and introducing side effects in general.
 ```
 block.methods.isempty = terra(self : &block)
     return self.ptr==nil and self.alloc == nil